mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

     It is sometimes convenient to just the compile the SigmaOS programs to see if they compile:  ```$./make.sh --norace user```, which compiles the user programs.
 Once they compile, run build.sh.
-  - [ ] Rerun the test
+  - [ ] Rerun the test to see if your implementation now passes the test.

 ### Exercise 4: Process data in parallel

-Implement `TestExerciseParallel` to process the input files in `name/s3/~any/9ps3/gutenberg/` in parallel:
+This exercise is more challenging; it puts the previous exercises together in simple application with several procs.
+Your job is to implement `TestExerciseParallel` to process the input files in `name/s3/~any/9ps3/gutenberg/` in parallel:
   - [ ] Make a proc that takes as argument a pathname for an input file, counts the occurrences of the world `the`, and returns it through `proc.Status`.
 Make a new directory in `cmd/user` for the